Isotopes of nobelium

 Nobelium (102No) is a synthetic element, and thus a standard atomic weight cannot be given.
 Like all synthetic elements, it has no stable isotopes.
 The first isotope to be synthesized (and correctly identified) was 254No in 1966.
-There are thirteen known radioisotopes, which are 249No to 260No and 262No, and five isomers, 249mNo, 250mNo, 251mNo, 253mNo, and 254mNo.
+There are fourteen known radioisotopes, which are 248No to 260No and 262No, and many isomers.
 The longest-lived isotope is 259No with a half-life of 58 minutes.
-The longest-lived isomer is 251mNo with a half-life of 1.7 seconds.
+The longest-lived isomer is 251m1No with a half-life of 1.02 seconds.